tashian/heal.lgbt/content/_index.md

 🌈 This page is a resource guide for queer healing.
 🔥 The goal is to help you move from surviving, to thriving, to helping others thrive.
 💅 To help you learn self-love and self-care.
-🧒 To help you connect with your inner child and learn to feel more at home in your body.
+🧒 To help you connect with your inner child and learn to feel more at home with yourself.
 ☔️ To help you become more resilient and adaptable.
 💪 To help you find power in vulnerability and community.